 Looking for work or to change jobs?
 We have two additional computers with a dedicated scanner designated for job-hunters.
 You can sign up for a 2 hour session.

-The library has recently purchased WinWay Resume Builder software that will write and format your resume, and even audit your existing resume for common mistakes.
+The library has purchased WinWay Resume Builder software that will write and format your resume, and even audit your existing resume for common mistakes.

 Resume Builder has been installed on all the Library’s public computers, and can be used free of charge.
 Bring your Library card and a USB flash drive, or you can email your resume to yourself from the Library.
 Thanks to Staples for the grant that made this purchase possible.